About Us

 Saskatchewan Polytech is a recognized leader in sustainable resource optimization utilizing artificial intelligence, remote sensing and data analytics to develop the agriculture, mining, and forestry industry sectors.

-Seneca continues to promote and embed sustainability and Indigenous teachings in our culture and infrastructure.
+Seneca Polytechnic continues to promote and embed sustainability and Indigenous teachings in our culture and infrastructure.
 Academically, sustainable development goals, with a focus on the circular economy, are featured prominently in applied research projects, curricula and industry partnerships.

 The Southern Alberta Institute of Technology (SAIT) is an international leader in multi-disciplinary applied research and innovation.
 Through its six fully-operational research centres, SAIT is supporting and accelerating emerging technologies and innovations in low carbon solutions in energy and electrification based clean-technologies, green-buildings-net-zero systems, carbon management through environmental-technologies, drone-aerial intelligence systems, advanced manufacturing and materials, and digitalization.